 The good news is this career is growing, and more and more people are finding jobs as mental health case managers.

 However, if you’re considering this career, there are some things you should know about it.
 A mental health case manager is a counselor who works directly with clients to help them cope with their emotional and psychological problems.
-These counselors can be found in mental health clinics, hospitals, or other mental health facilities.
+These counselors can be found in mental health clinics, hospitals, or other facilities.

 Frequently Asked Questions (FAQs)